Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Abstract

 \section{Abstract}

-This paper provides a framework for the policy relevant treatment effects using instrumental variables.
-In the framework, a treatment selection may or may not satisfy the classical monotonicity condition and can accommodate multidimensional unobserved heterogeneity.
-We can bound the target parameter by extracting information from identifiable estimands.
-We also provide a more conservative yet computationally simpler bound by applying a convex relaxation method.
-Linear shape restrictions can be easily incorporated to further improve the bounds.
-Numerical and simulation results illustrate the informativeness of our convex-relaxation bounds, i.e., that our bounds are sufficiently tight. \begin{description} \item[Keywords:] Multidimensional unobserved heterogeneity, heterogeneous choice behavior, instrumental variable, shape restriction, convex relaxation, partial identification \end{description}
+This paper provides a unified framework for bounding policy relevant treatment effects using instrumental variables.
+In this framework, the treatment selection may depend on multidimensional unobserved heterogeneity.
+We derive bilinear constraints on the target parameter by extracting information from identifiable estimands.
+We apply a convex relaxation method to these bilinear constraints and provide conservative yet computationally simple bounds.
+Our convex-relaxation bounds extend and robustify the bounds by Mogstad, Santos, and Torgovitsky (2018) which require the threshold-crossing structure for the treatment: if this condition holds, our bounds are simplified to theirs for a large class of target parameters; even if it does not, our bounds include the true parameter value whereas theirs may not and are sometimes empty.
+Linear shape restrictions can be easily incorporated to narrow the proposed bounds.
+Numerical and simulation results illustrate the informativeness of our convex-relaxation bounds.